Definition of

 According to demographics, the world population exceeds 8 billion people.

-In demography, the population is a group of people linked by reproductive ties that can be identified by cultural, social, geographic, political or other characteristics.
+For demographics, the population is a set of people linked by reproductive ties that can be identified by cultural, social, geographic, political or other characteristics.
 The population, therefore, has continuity over time, although it is not eternal.

 The British John Graunt ( 16201674 ) and Thomas Malthus ( 17661834 ) also made great contributions to the development of demography.